 Farm semi drivers must possess a Class A CDL or a Non-CDL farm semi license with a J51 restriction.
-All tests and penalties for this Non-CDL farm semi license are the same as those required for the CDL, so there is little benefit in obtaining the J51 instead of going ahead and getting the full CDL.
+All tests and penalties for this Non-CDL farm semi license are the same as those required for the CDL.
+Obtaining the J51 does not require ELDT.